vincemic/ai-diagram-imp/USER_GUIDE.md

 - Open the hamburger menu and click **Export JPEG** to rasterize the current visible SVG region into a JPEG file.
 A white background is added automatically; device pixel ratio is respected for higher DPI.
 - File name defaults to `<title>.jpg`.

+### 6.3 GraphML (Beta)

+Two actions are available in the hamburger menu (labeled *Beta*):

+- **Export GraphML (Beta)**: Downloads a `.graphml` file representing the current diagram (nodes, edges, geometry, basic colors, stroke + shape metadata, plus extra node data as JSON).
+Selection state and undo history are excluded.
+- **Import GraphML (Beta)**: Loads a `.graphml` file produced by this app (or a compatible external tool) and replaces the current diagram.

+Recent Phase 3 additions:

+- Canonical shape persistence (rect, diamond, ellipse, circle, hexagon; others downgrade to `rect`).
+- Optional node `strokeColor` & `strokeWidth` round-trip with validation.
+- Export option (developer flag) `omitDefaultShape` to suppress `shape=rect` entries for leaner files.
+When omitted, importer warns and defaults to `rect`.
+- Basic color validation for strokeColor (simple hex or name).
+Invalid colors are ignored with warnings.
+- Warning statistics (not surfaced in UI yet) track counts for invalid stroke colors, widths, missing shapes, unknown node keys, vendor namespaces.

+Limitations (Beta):

+- Directed edges only; edge visuals not rendered yet.
+- Grouping / nested graphs unsupported and skipped.
+- Vendor (yFiles/yWorks) extensions detected but ignored (future roadmap); any `<y:*>` blocks are not parsed.
+- Non-canonical shapes (e.g. triangle, star) currently exported as provided but *if imported* and not in canonical set they downgrade to `rect` with a warning.
+- Edge styling & labels not yet supported.

+Exported Node Keys (subset):

+- Geometry: x, y, w, h
+- Type: type
+- Colors: backgroundColor, textColor
+- Shape: shape (unless omitted via `omitDefaultShape` and equal to `rect`)
+- Stroke: strokeColor, strokeWidth (> 0 only)
+- Extra data: remaining custom fields serialized once under the `data` key.

+Developer Option (omit default shape):

+- Used by passing `{ omitDefaultShape: true }` to the internal `toGraphML` API.
+UI export currently always includes shape for clarity.

+Sample file: `examples/graphml/simple.graphml`.

+If import shows "Imported with warnings", open DevTools Console to inspect ignored or downgraded items (messages list unknown keys, invalid colors, etc.).

 ## 7. Undo / Redo